njaldea/nil-gate/README.md

  -  any async output type is invalid
  -  async_outputs is invalid
  -  core argument is invalid
- -  input `edges::Readable<T>*` is not compatible to the expected input edge of the node
+ -  input `ports::Readable<T>*` is not compatible to the expected input port of the node